EES-TUe/assignments-scientific-software-engineering/preparation.md

 Go to the [VSCode website](https://code.visualstudio.com/) and download/install the latest version of the editor.

+You need to install `WSL` extensions in VSCode.
+Open VSCode, click the `Extensions` icon on the left bar, search for `WSL` and install the extension.

 ## Windowns terminal

 * Go to the [Microsoft Store](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) for the Windows Terminal.